20 Amazing Health Benefits of Pineapple

 Pineapple is a delicious and nutritious fruit that may help promote weight loss Pineapple is relatively low in calories compared to other fruits.
 One cup of pineapple chunks contains only 82 calories, making it a great snack for those trying to lose weight.

-In addition, Pineapple is also high in fiber, which can help you feel full and satisfied for longer periods of time.
+In addition, Pineapple is also high in fiber, which can help you feel full and satisfied for longer periods.
 This can help reduce your overall calorie intake, leading to weight loss over time.

 The enzyme bromelain in Pineapple has been found to have anti-inflammatory properties.
 Inflammation can contribute to weight gain, so consuming bromelain may help reduce inflammation and promote weight loss. (source)